mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   //
   // +optional
   Capacity map[QualifiedName]DeviceCapacity
+}

-  // SharedCapacityConsumed defines a list of references to
+// DeviceCapacityConsumptionMixin defines a mixin that composite
-  // shared capacities defined in the same ResourceSlice.
-Each
+// devices can include to adopt the consuption capacity defined in
-  // of the references points to a named shared capacity and
-  // includes the quantity of that capacity that the devices
+// the mixin.
-  // using this mixin will need.
+type DeviceCapacityConsumptionMixin struct {
+  // Name is a unique identifier among all device capacity consumption
+  // mixins in the ResourceSlice.
+It must be a DNS label.
   //
+  // +required
+  Name string

+  // CapacityConsumption defines a set of capacities
-  // During allocation, a device can only be allocated if
+  // that a device will consume from a capacity pool.
-  // sufficient shared capacity is available to meet the
-  // capacity needed by all the references provided.
   //
-  // Any capacity references here will be overridden by references
+  // The capacity pool is not specified here but is determined
+  // from the context in which the DeviceCapacityConsumptionMixin
-  // defined in the device.
+  // is referenced from the device.
   //
-  // The maximum number of consumed capacities is 32.
+  // The maximum number of capacities is 32
   //
-  // +optional
+  // +required
-  SharedCapacityConsumed []MixinCapacityConsumedRef
+  CapacityConsumption map[QualifiedName]DeviceCapacity
 }

 // Device represents one individual hardware instance that can be selected based